CAAPIM/Microgateway/get-started/get-further/demo-with-live-api-creator/README.md

 order history and processing system) and `Recommendations` (a service which will serve up recommendations based on previous orders).
-The implementation takes into consideration security first and foremost, and utilizes many microservices patterns such as the aggregation and orchestration, the access token and mutual TLS authentication.
+The implementation takes into consideration security first and foremost, and utilizes many microservices patterns such as aggregation and orchestration, access token and mutual TLS authentication.

 * [Architecture](#architecture)
     * [Backend microservice data source](#datasource)